Aleksandar Vasilev (footballer, born 1995): Ludogorets Razgrad

-Loan to Beroe
+Loan to Beroe Stara Zagora

-On 14 June 2016 Vasilev signed for Beroe Stara Zagora on a season long loan deal.
+On 14 June 2016, Vasilev signed for Beroe Stara Zagora on a season long loan deal.
 He made his debut on 7 August 2016 in a league match against Slavia Sofia, debuting with a goal in a 2-1 win for Beroe.
 His good performances led him being called-up back by Ludogorets's main squad on 6 January 2017.

-Return to Ludogorets
+Return to Ludogorets Razgrad

 Vasilev returned in play for Ludogorets II on 13 March 2017 in a match against Tsarsko Selo Sofia.
 On 18 March 2017 he played his first match for the season for Ludogorets in a 2:2 draw against Dunav Ruse.
 For the Bulgarian Cup match on 18 April 2017 against Litex Lovech, Vasilev played the full match and scored one goal for the 4:0 win.

-Beroe
+Beroe Stara Zagora

-On 1 June 2018, Vasilev signed with Beroe.
+On 1 June 2018, Vasilev signed with Beroe Stara Zagora.

+Retirement

+Vasilev surprisingly announced his retirement on 5 January 2024 at age of just 28 in order to start his own business, despite the fact he was a starter in Cherno More, which ended 2023 as First League leaders.

+In 2025 he joined the newly joined to A Regional League - Shumen team Septemvri Dragoevo.

 International career

 Senior level

 On 14 March 2017 Vasilev received his first call up for Bulgaria main squad for the match against Netherlands on 25 March 2017.
 He completed the match on the bench staying as unused substitute for the 2:0 win over Netherlands.
+On 18 November 2020, Vasilev earned his first cap, coming on as a substitute for Cicinho and playing the last 30 minutes of the 0:0 away draw with Ireland in a Nations League match.